chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 For simplicity, we assume that an ISR team processes 1,500 images a day, which is about 60 per hour or 1 per minute.
 We also assume the following modes of model deployment:

 * **Supervised autonomous tagging (man-on-the-loop):** The system automatically tags images with the top predicted class, and the operator jumps in whenever the tag is wrong.
 Top-1 accuracy is relevant here.
-* **Semi-autonomous tagging (man-in-the-loop):** The system automatically tags images with the top predicted class **if the predicted probability is greater than 99%*.
+* **Semi-autonomous tagging (man-in-the-loop):** The system automatically tags images with the top predicted class *if the predicted probability is greater than 99%*.
 Otherwise, it presents the top 3 classes, and the operator must input the correct tag.
 We assume that if the top 3 classes contains the true tag, there is close to no effort for the operator.
-At all times, the operator must jump in if the tag is wrong.
+At all times, the operator must jump in if the tag is wrong, or the recommendations don't include the correct aircraft type.
 Therefore, a combination of top-1 accuracy and top-3 accuracy is relevant here.

 ### Sidenote on Evaluation
-I think that deciding to incorporate a model purely on the model metrics is insufficient because it disregards the level of autonomy with which the model will operate.
+I think that deciding to incorporate a model purely on the model's metrics is insufficient because it disregards the level of autonomy with which the model will operate.
 If the model is meant to be used in semi-autonomous (i.e. man-in-the-loop) or supervised autonomous (i.e. man-on-the-loop) mode, then an operator ought to be part of the evaluation.
 This is because you're not just evaluating a model, you're evaluating a **man-machine team**.

 # A Convolutional Neural Network (CNN) from Scratch
 In this section, I'll be sharing about (1) the first model I built, (2) the final model I built, and (3) some key learning pointers from the testing process.
 I assume the reader has some basic understanding of Convolutional Neural Networks (CNNs) and the types of parameters involved.
 [This article on Medium](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4) provides a good overview.